AndreasPK/AndreasPK.github.io/apkblog/posts/2019-08-16-GHC-Internals-Binary instances.md

 These in turn are used to serialize various values This class and it's instances are used to write out `.hi` (interface) files.

+`.hi` files in turn are read for each imported Module.
-They are used to share information about already compiled modules eg function definitions for inlining.
+They expose information about already compiled modules like definitions for inlining or calling conventions.

+Since each compiled Module results in at least one such a file there are plenty of them to go around.
+While looking at parts of their implementation recently I noticed that the Integer encoding was questionable.
-I recently [changed](https://gitlab.haskell.org/ghc/ghc/merge_requests/1536) the implementation for the Integer instance which up to then encoded large integers as UTF32-Strings.
+So I [changed](https://gitlab.haskell.org/ghc/ghc/merge_requests/1536) the implementation away from UTF32-Strings to something more sensible.
+Instead now we store the number of bytes, followed by the actual bytes which is a decent improvement.

-As a follow up I looked at implementing something similar for Int[64/32/16] using [LEB128](https://en.wikipedia.org/wiki/LEB128).
+As a follow up I looked at implementing something [similar](https://gitlab.haskell.org/ghc/ghc/merge_requests/1577) for Int[64/32/16] using [LEB128](https://en.wikipedia.org/wiki/LEB128).

 ## What is LEB128

 It's a variable length encoding for numbers.
-This means if our number will fit in 7 bits, we use at most a byte.
+This means if our number will fit in 7 bits, we use at most a byte in our data stream.

 The basic principle is that in each byte:
-* We use 7 bits for data.
+* We use 7 bits for data
-* One bit to inform as if we need to read more data.
+* One mark bit indicating if we need to read more data

 While 1/8th overhead might seem like a lot in practice most numbers, even for Int64, are small values.
 In fact zero is the most common number.

-So while the worst case is worse (10 bytes for Int64) on average save a lot of space.
-Saving 7 bytes for any value fitting into 7 bits.
+So while the worst case is worse (10 bytes for Int64) on average we save a lot of space.
+For small values we save a whole 7 out of 8 bytes!

 ## The implementation

 There are two versions of LEB128, signed and unsigned.
-These are straight forward translations from the algorithm given on wikipedia, and are not yet very optimized.
+These are straight forward translations from the algorithm given on wikipedia, and are not yet very optimized, although the code below seems to be reasonably efficient.

 ### Unsigned